Aviation Occurrence Statistics

 c.
 Includes balloons, gyroplanes, gliders, dirigibles, hang gliders, unmanned aerial vehicles (UAV) and similar aircraft types.

-New AAIA regulations came into effect in July 2016, changing some reporting requirements.
+The AAIA Legislation and Regulations came into effect in December 2019, changing some reporting requirements.